MonkeManX/monkemanx.github.io/content/articles/Ontological_Argument_and_Apophatic_theology.md

 Importantly, we do not say that God is **predicate-free** and then assign the property of being **predicate-free** to Him, as I did in the previous argument.
 Instead, we say that it doesn’t make sense to assign properties to God because that would be a category error.
 It’s like asking, “What is 2 + unicorn?” or “What is the color of the number 5?”
 These statements are nonsensical in the same way that assigning properties to God is.

+> What is it, then [the One/Good]? [...]
+>
+> In fact, it is none of the things whose source it is, yet is the sort of thing which, because **nothing can be predicated** of it, not Existence, not Substantiality, not Life, is a thing beyond them. [...]
+>
+> For surely there is no way in which the Good can be either Intellect or fullness [a state that contains all Forms and complete knowledge], but **is prior** to Intellect and fullness.
+For Intellect and fullness are after it, since they have need of it to be filled and to complete their thought.
+And they are close to what has no needs and does not in any way need to think, but they possess true fullness and intellection, because they have it primarily.
+But what is before them neither needs nor possesses anything; otherwise, it would not be the Good.
+>
+> ~ Plotnius: On Nature, Contemplations, and the One

 ## 5. Conclusion

 Even under the premise of a predicate-free God, it is still possible to speak about Him.
 One can use analogies or engage in **apophatic theology**, where instead of prescribing positive properties to God, one states what properties God **does not** have.